KellerJordan/modded-nanogpt/records/track_1_short/2026-05-27-MuddGatedAndDC/README.md

 In principle, this correction can be fused into FlashAttention by folding the dynamic reweighting into the probability/value accumulation.
 This submission keeps it separate: FA3 computes the base attention, then the custom Triton kernel recomputes the layer-10 QK softmax over the local window and applies the DC correction.
 That split is simple and keeps the experiment isolated, but the custom Triton path is much slower than FA3.
 At matched 1335 steps, the PR step average is `59.15ms` vs `58.84ms` for `xsa-baseline-1335`, about **+0.31ms/step**, and the total matched-step wall-clock cost is **+0.41s**.
 Against the valid 1385-step baseline, the 50-step schedule cut still wins by **2.25s** overall.
 This is also good news: DC appears to buy real loss headroom even with nontrivial overhead, so a future FA3-fused implementation should expose more of the quality gain as wall-clock speedup.

-## MUDD gate change
+## MUDD gate change (v1 design)

 The earlier MUDD connections from `2026-04-22_MuddFormer` remain: layer 9 produces last-layer V/residual/dynamic-lambda coefficients, and a post-loop MUDD block mixes `{cache[0], cache[7], cache[9], ve_bank0, cache[3]}` before the final norm.

-This record adds a separate MUDD gate stack:
+The initial sweep added a separate MUDD gate stack:

 - `mudd_gate_w1`, `mudd_gate_w2`, `mudd_gate_b2`, with hidden dim `64` and scale `0.1`.
 - A pre-layer gate from `x0` generates XSA gates for layers `1, 3, 4`, attention gate coefficients for layer `3`, and x0/bigram injection gates for layers `0..5`.